gitter-badger/PromiseKit/_posts/2015-02-03-introduction.md

 {% highlight objective-c %}
 [self login].then(^{

-    // login wrapped an async task in a promise return [API fetchKittens];
+    // our login method wrapped an async task in a promise return [API fetchKittens];

 }).then(^(NSArray *fetchedKittens){

+    // our API class wraps our API and returns promises
-    self.kittens = fetchedKittens;
+    // fetchKittens returned a promise that resolves with an array of kittens self.kittens = fetchedKittens;
     [self.tableView reloadData];

 }).catch(^(NSError *error){

-    [[[UIAlertView alloc] init…] show];
+    // any errors in any of the above promises land here [[[UIAlertView alloc] init…] show];

 });